 Functions acting on theories often end with the suffix global, for example the function read_term_global in the structure Syntax.
-The reason is to set them syntactically apart from functions acting on contexts or local theories (which will be discussed in the next sections).
-There is a tendency in the Isabelle development to prefer "non-global" operations, because they have some advantages, as we will also discuss later.
-However, some basic management of theories will very likely never go away.
+The reason is to set them syntactically apart from functions acting on contexts or local theories, which will be discussed in the next sections.
+There is a tendency amongst Isabelle developers to prefer "non-global" operations, because they have some advantages, as we will also discuss later.
+However, some basic understanding of theories is still necessary for effective Isabelle programming.

-In the context of ML-programming, the most important command with theories is setup.
-In the previous chapters we used it, for example, to make a theorem attribute known to Isabelle or to register a theorem under a name.
+An important Isabelle command with theories is setup.
+In the previous chapters we used it already to make a theorem attribute known to Isabelle and to register a theorem under a name.
 What happens behind the scenes is that setup expects a function of type theory -> theory: the input theory is the current theory and the output the theory where the attribute has been registered or the theorem has been stored.
 This is a fundamental principle in Isabelle.
-A similar situation arises with declaring constants.
-The function that declares a constant on the ML-level is declare_const in the structure Sign.
+A similar situation arises with declaring a constant, which can be done on the ML-level with function declare_const from the structure Sign.
 To see how setup works, consider the following code: